Tap and go: Portable customer payment options for small businesses

 When it comes to calculating your small business insurance, remember to include your business technology and hardware in your sum insured.

-QBE’s Small Business Pack^ is available direct to a range of small to medium businesses, including trades, hospitality, retail and professional services.
-If you know what you need and are ready to buy, you can apply for the Small Business Pack online.
+QBE’s Small Business Insurance^ is available direct to over 800 small business occupations including trades and construction, hospitality, retail and professional services.
+If you know what you need and are ready to buy, you can get a quote for QBE Small Business Insurance today.

 If your business risks are a little complex or you’d prefer an expert to take care of your insurance needs on your behalf, you may prefer to contact a broker.
 If you don’t have a reliable recommendation, the National Insurance Broker Association (NIBA)* can help you find an accredited broker.